We Love Doodles

 The standard feeding recommendation is about ¾ to ½ cup of dry food daily, separated into two meals.
 The way you feed your dog, however, should largely depend on how much you have studied and know their activity patterns and, thus, how much food they require.
 Variables like size, build, metabolism, energy levels, age, and so on should always be considered when deciding how much to feed your dog.

 The Pembroke, for instance, will demand more food but should not be overindulged since they are prone to obesity and heart diseases.
 Snacks and treats should be regulated and not overdone.
-The most important thing is to make sure to get high-quality feed for your dogs to keep them full for longer periods and nourish them far better.
+The most important thing is to make sure to get high-quality food for your dogs to keep them full for longer periods and nourish them far better.

 Grooming